 Justin Hite is now in his third year supervising the field operations of the Kauai Forest Bird Recovery Project after more than a decade and a half of wandering aimlessly through this beautiful birdy world.
 Justin launched his ornithological career perched on Mono Lake's islands in the company of the noble California Gull, and will always consider the Mono Basin home.

 Sarah Hockensmith leads a very active lifestyle, but will always find time to slow down to watch the birds sing.
-After working for the US Forest Service, US Fish and Wildlife Service, and various governmental agencies in the natural sciences, Sarah decided to settle down her migration and is a full time naturalist for the Tahoe Institute for Natural Science.
-With a smile on her face and her binoculars in hand, she leads folks on wildflower and bird tours throughout the Tahoe Basin and Sierra Nevadas.
+After working for the US Forest Service, US Fish and Wildlife Service, and various governmental agencies in the natural sciences, Sarah decided to settle down her migration and is Outreach Director for the Tahoe Institute for Natural Science.
+With a smile on her face and her binoculars in hand, she leads folks on wildflower and bird tours throughout the Tahoe Basin and Sierra Nevada.

 Ann Howald is a retired botanist from Sonoma who lives in the Eastern Sierra all summer, hanging out at Hilton Creek in her used Airstream, and continuing her long-term studies of the plants of Mono County.
 This summer she’s also leading several field trips for the Bristlecone Chapter of the California Native Plant Society, and will continue helping the Mono Lake Committee and others to rid Mono County of invasive weeds.
 In early August she’ll teach her always-popular Mono Lake Committee field seminar, High Country Plants and Habitats.